spiyush0212/CPU_Cache_Simulator/README.md

 # CACHE PROJECT

-This repository contains the JavaE code of my project "CacheMemory" for COA course in 2nd semester of IIIT-Delhi.
+This repository contains the Java code of my project "CacheMemory" for COA course in 2nd semester of IIIT-Delhi.

 Programming Language: Java